codewatchorg/Burp-AnonymousCloud/README.md

 6. Any authenticated Google user accessible ACLs on Google Storage containers which will be enumerated by the extension.
 7. Any authenticated Google user writable Google Storage containers, to which a sample file will be written.

+The extension performs subdomain takeover testing for the following resoures:
+1. CNAMEs pointing to non-existent AWS S3 buckets.
+2. CNAMEs pointing to non-existent Azure resources.
+3. CNAMEs pointing to non-existent Heroku services.
+4. CNAMEs pointing to non-existent Github pages.

+Subdomains are collected from the following:
+1. HackerTarget
+2. BufferOver
+3. Wayback Machine
+4. Crt.sh
+5. File list
+6. Shodan (with an API key)
+7. Censys (with an API key)

 Usage
 =====